 For something to truly be mint, it needs to be just shy of Brand New.
 Mint items should include the original packaging in most cases.
 If there's any sort of imperfection, the item should be listed in Excellent condition at best.

 When something's been used a bit but is still close to new, you can file it under Excellent.
-For newer gear, Excellent items should be free of blemishes and other visual defects.
+For modern gear, Excellent items are almost entirely free of blemishes and other visual defects and have been played or used with the utmost care.
 For vintage items, there may be some marks here and there, but the item is still in the top echelon when compared to similar examples.
 All Excellent items should be 100% functional in every way.

-Very Good describes items with perhaps a few more cosmetic imperfections than Excellent but is still in great condition overall.
+Very Good describes items with more cosmetic imperfections than Excellent but is still in great condition overall.
 With a Very Good guitar, for example, you might find some scratches, buckle rash, or other minor blemishes but nothing that affects the playability or function of the instrument.

 Good condition includes items that are in fine working order but have some visual imperfections here and there.
 A pedal with scratches and dents on its chassis, a guitar with some cracks in the binding, or maybe an old snare drum with some corrosion on the lugs could all be classified as Good.
 All of these items work just fine but have enough visual imperfections to only be in the middle of the scale.